Flat-Coated Retriever Breed Summary

 Intelligent, Energetic, Aquatic and Devoted

-They also have huge amounts of energy and are very excitable so best suit families who already lead active lifestyles that they can easily slot into.
-They also need to live somewhere where they have plenty of room to run around.
+They have huge amounts of energy and are very excitable so best suit families who already lead active lifestyles that they can easily slot into.

-Fun Fact: One of these doggies biggest fans was one of the founders of the Kennel Club!
+Fun Fact: One of the breeds' biggest fans was one of the founders of the Kennel Club!

 |Kennel Club Group||Gundog|